As you navigate the complexities of ASC 842 compliance, you may be wondering how and when to properly account for leasehold improvements.

 Tenants often make these improvements to their leased spaces to:

-• Customize the layout and design of their leased space
+- Customize the layout and design of their leased space

-• Improve ergonomics and make the space more employee- or customer-friendly
+- Improve ergonomics and make the space more employee- or customer-friendly

-• Brand the leased space with a company’s look and feel
+- Brand the leased space with a company’s look and feel

 Examples of leasehold improvements

 Leasehold improvements can be any update or change to a leased property’s interior finishes beyond what the landlord provides as standard.
+Some examples may include:

-They may include upgrades to drywall, electrical, flooring, carpentry and similar features, as well as permanently affixed displays, shelving, partitions, lighting, signage and other enhancements that help customize the space.
+- Permanently affixed displays, shelving, partitions, lighting, signage and other enhancements that help customize the space.

 Leasehold improvements may be made at any time during the term of a lease — or before moving into a space.

-For instance, in a new shopping mall, a landlord typically provides a “vanilla box” that a retailer will want to customize with improvements — adding dressing rooms, sales counters and other features that will make the leasehold interest more valuable as a business location.
+For example, in a new shopping mall, a landlord typically provides a “vanilla box” that a retailer will want to customize with improvements — adding dressing rooms, sales counters and other features that will make the leasehold interest more valuable as a business location.

 Are Leasehold Improvements Considered Lease Incentives?

 Leasehold improvements and lease incentives are distinct concepts in the realm of leasing agreements.
 Leasehold improvements refer to modifications or enhancements made to a leased property by the tenant to better suit their specific needs or business operations.
 These improvements typically remain with the property at the end of the lease term.
-On the other hand, lease incentives are concessions offered by landlords to attract tenants, such as rent-free periods, cash allowances, or assistance with moving costs.
-While both leasehold improvements and lease incentives can enhance the overall leasing experience, they serve different purposes: the former focuses on customizing the space, while the latter aims to make the lease agreement more appealing to potential tenants.

 Leasehold improvements are reported as property, plant and equipment (PP&E) assets on the balance sheet.
 ASC 842 does not change the way they are handled, unless a tenant uses a tenant improvement allowance to make their improvements.